simonambridge/Oracle_to_Cassandra/README.md

          181 |           null |  JFLEAUR |        Jean | 2006-02-23 00:00:00-0500 |      Fleaur |       650.507.9877 |  3100.00
 </pre>

-<b>Note:</b>The integrated DSE release of Cassandra and Spark Spark also gives us the opportunity to directly read tables in Cassandra.
+<b>Note:</b>The integrated DSE release of Cassandra and Spark also gives us the opportunity to directly read tables in Cassandra.

 For example, read some columns from the employees table:
 <pre lang="scala">